d3s-trento/contiki-uwb/README.md

 $ make TARGET=dwm1001
 ```

-To flash your device with the compiled application, connect the device to the computer through USB
+To flash your device with the compiled application, connect the device to the computer through USB.
 Then, simply run:

 ```